zammad/zammad-admin-documentation/manage-users.rst

 ----------
 With the import action (since Zammad 2.5) you can download a sample CSV file and upload your own CSV file.

 To reduce the error rate of unwanted mass changes, a test import is carried out first and a summary appears at the end.
-If you agree with the summary, the CSV import can be finally executed.
+If you agree with the summary, the CSV import can be executed.

 .. image:: images/manage/Zammad_Helpdesk_-_Users-Import.jpg